-Standard Operating Procedures (SOPs) M6 SOPs must be available in regularly updated, comprehensive written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
-Examples include but are not limited to: Daily inspections of flocks; detection of sick and injured animals, causes of illness or injury, and action taken, removal of dead animals, and causes of mortality where known; SOPs specific to operations with outdoor access, where applicable; Daily inspections of equipment, routine maintenance and cleaning, and back-up protocols, including: Feeders and feed supplies, Drinking waterers and water supplies, and Water facilities for preening/ bathing; Daily monitoring of maximum and minimum house temperatures; Daily monitoring of ventilation settings/ rates, any necessary adjustments, and periodic ammonia testing; Maintenance and testing of auxiliary power supply; Maintenance and testing of alarm systems; Maintenance and testing of alarm systems; Specific SOPs for ducklings; Catching & handling SOPs; and Any additional procedures to maintain compliance with any applicable local, state, and federal regulations.
-O Yes O No O N/A /10 Μ7 Emergency Response Plan The Emergency Response Plan must be available at the main office.
+Standard Operating Procedures (SOPs) SOPs must be available in regularly updated, comprehensive written instructions, M6 in workers' native language, relating to daily, weekly, and monthly activities and procedures.
+Examples include but are not limited to: Daily inspections of flocks; detection of sick and injured animals, causes of illness or injury, and action taken, removal of dead animals, and causes of mortality where known; SOPs specific to operations with outdoor access, where applicable; Daily inspections of equipment, routine maintenance and cleaning, and back-up protocols, including: Feeders and feed supplies, Drinking waterers and water supplies, and Water facilities for preening/ bathing; Daily monitoring of maximum and minimum house temperatures; Daily monitoring of ventilation settings/ rates, any necessary adjustments, and periodic ammonia testing; Maintenance and management of litter; Monitoring of lighting program, including light intensity; any bio-security protocols (e.g. maintaining nets, checking rodent bait, etc.); Maintenance and testing of auxiliary power supply; Maintenance and testing of automatic ventilation systems; Specific SOPs for ducklings; Catching & handling SOPs; and Any additional procedures to maintain compliance with any applicable local, state, and federal regulations.
+O Yes O No O N/A /10 M7 Emergency Response Plan The Emergency Response Plan must be available at the main office.
 This plan includes: Emergency information and numbers, i.e. relevant information for responders about the site as needed, contact numbers for fire department, local utilities, etc.; Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
 This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
 Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the ducks, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. Auditor note: When barns are not located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan must also be posted on the barn site.
 See E4.
 O Yes O No O N/A /10